Code-Institute-Submissions/samagosti7-Project-4/README.md

 For the final deployment to Heroku, I had to:
 1. Set debug = False in my settings.py file.
-3. Commit and push all files to GitHub
+2. Commit and push all files to GitHub
-3. In Heroku, remove the DISABLE_COLLECTSTATIC config var.
-4. In the deploy tab, go to the manual deploy sections and click deploy branch.
+3. In the deploy tab, go to the manual deploy sections and click deploy branch.

 <a name="end-product"></a>